Assets and Liabilities for Kids: The Money Lesson That Changed Their Thinking

 Silver coins became part of a real-life conversation about assets, liabilities and money choices.

 The original version of this post included a discussion about silver prices at the time.
-That was part of the real conversation Flynn and I were having back then.

-Precious metals such as gold and silver can be useful examples when teaching children about storing value, but prices change, markets change, and every family’s financial situation is different.
-The Perth Mint is one place families may come across information about gold and silver, but any conversation about precious metals, shares or other investments should be treated as a learning opportunity, not as financial advice.
+The Perth Mint is one place families may come across information about gold and silver, but conversations about precious metals, shares or other investments should be treated as learning opportunities rather than financial advice.

-For children, the deeper lesson is this:
+For children, the deeper lesson is:

 Money can be spent, saved, given, invested or used to build something valuable.